-There is nothing better than having a consistent supply of fresh eggs from your very own flock of hens – but if your hens produce more eggs than your family can eat daily, you will quickly accumulate eggs.
-At that point, you may be wondering: How long do farm fresh eggs last, and how should you store them?
+Few things are better than having a consistent supply of fresh eggs from your backyard flock of hens.
+But if your hens produce more eggs than your family can eat daily, you will quickly accumulate excess eggs.
+At that point, you may wonder how long farm fresh eggs last.
+And how should you store them?

 - How Long are Fresh Eggs Good For?